awslabs/amazon-neptune-tools/cloudformation-templates/gremlin/README.md

 ![cloudformation](images/step1.jpg)

-Do not append the port information to the Neptune endpoint
+Do not append the port information to the Neptune endpoint and for your Graphexp Access - use your IP, otherwise access will be public.

 ## Step 2